-Population Data BC is a multi-university, data and education resource facilitating interdisciplinary research on the determinants of human health, well-being and development.
+Population Data BC (PopData) is a multi-university, data and education resource facilitating interdisciplinary research on the determinants of human health, well-being and development.

-These data are linkable to each other and to external data sets, where approved by the data provider.
+These data sets are linkable to each other and to external data sets, where approved by the data provider.
 Linkage of data across sectors, such as health, education, early childhood development, workplace and the environment, facilitates advances in understanding the complex interplay of influences on human health, well-being and development.
 Such research informs health related policy-making and investment decisions for healthier communities.

 Education and training

-View our short animation below, Administrative Data and You, which explains what we do, how we do it, and how population health research benefits all of us.
+View our short animation "Administrative Data and You".
+It explains what we do, how we do it, and how population health research benefits all of us.